peter-gy/snip-man/README.md

 service, therefore file-system changes made on the host will be immediately present inside the container, and vice-versa.

+The `web` and `server` components can be served in development mode at once by executing `npm run project:serve`.

 ## Production Build & Run

 The system can be built using Docker only: